The idea for this article came to me as I was reading the original book on

 - Create a map or structure of the book, and understand how the ideas or the topic are organized.

-- Read the Foreward, Preface, Introduction, Prologue, and epilogue of the book.
+- Read the book's Foreward, Preface, Introduction, Prologue, and Epilogue.

 - Jump on the chapter that piques your interest.